pixo-vin/android-sdk/README.md

 }
 ```

-The VIN Barcode Scanner SDK provides a simple laser viewfinder View that can be added to your layout.
-You can add the viewfinder to your layout as a View with the custom class *com.pixotech.scanner.library.LaserView*:
+The VIN Barcode Scanner SDK provides two simple laser viewfinder Views that can be added to your layout: LaserView and DataMatrixLaserView.
+The DataMatrixLaserView includes an outline of a square region near the middle of the screen.
+This region is positioned and sized to optimize recognition of DataMatrix codes.
+You can add either viewfinder to your layout as a View with one of the custom classes

+* *com.pixotech.scanner.library.LaserView*
+* *com.pixotech.scanner.library.DataMatrixLaserView*

 ```
 <com.pixotech.android.scanner.library.LaserView